stringham/copy-with-imports/README.md

 ## Release Notes

+### 0.1.5

+Fix for projects that don't have a tsconfig.json.

 ### 0.1.3

 Add formatting preferences: `copy-with-imports.space-between-braces` and `copy-with-imports.double-quotes`.
 Defaults to false but can be set in user settings.